Initiating probate in Florida

 If the estate is valued above $75,000, there is only one option: formal administration, also known as full probate or formal probate.
 This is the most common probate route in Florida.

 But if your loved one’s estate is valued at $75,000 or less, you may be able to skip full probate and instead pursue the more simplified summary administration.
-In order for an estate to qualify for summary probate, there must also be no known creditors.
-Additionally, regardless of the estate’s value, summary probate may be available if your loved one passed away more than two years ago, since that's how long creditors have to make any claims against the estate.
+In order for an estate to qualify, there must also be no known creditors.
+Additionally, regardless of the estate’s value, summary administration may be available if your loved one passed away more than two years ago, since that’s how long creditors have to make any claims against the estate.

 For summary administration, when you file the will in Circuit Court, you will also file a Petition for Summary Administration, along with the signed consent of beneficiaries, an inventory of assets, and facts showing why the estate is eligible for summary probate.